Peter Nygård: Private jet

 Nygård previously used a Boeing 727-100 as his private jet, painted silver and blue and named N-Force.
-The interior contained a karaoke machine, fluorescent purple disco lighting and a stripper's pole, with nightclub-style chrome paneling, mirrored ceilings, white leather seats and a plush day bed.
-Nygård stopped using his 727 in 2017 due to maintenance costs and it was scrapped in Brunswick, Georgia.
-Nygård had purchased a new plane as a replacement but never finished renovating it due to mounting legal and financial troubles.
+The interior contained a karaoke machine, fluorescent purple disco lighting and a stripper's pole, with nightclub-style chrome paneling, mirrored ceilings, white leather seats, and a plush day bed.
+Nygård stopped using his 727 in 2017 due to maintenance costs and it was scrapped in Brunswick, Georgia, US.
+He purchased a new plane as a replacement but never finished renovating it due to mounting legal and financial troubles.